PRSA: Prompt Stealing Attacks against Real-World Prompt Services: Experiment Setup

 \subsection{Datasets}

-In the prompt mutation phase, we selected $18$ common categories, including Advertisements (Ads), Business, Code, Data, Email, Fashion, Food, Game, Health, Idea, Language, Music, SEO, Sport, Study, Translation, Travel, and Writing.
-We constructed a dataset by collecting their prompts and corresponding input-output examples for these categories.
-This dataset serves to learn the prompt attention under different categories.
-Each category includes $20$ GPT-3.5 based prompt samples and $20$ GPT-4 based prompt samples, totaling $720$ in the dataset.
+\paragraphbe{Dataset for Prompt Generation Phase} In the prompt generation phase, we collect a prompt dataset $D$ consisting of approximately $50$ prompts from each of the $18$ popular categories: Advertisements (Ads), Business, Code, Data, Email, Fashion, Food, Games, Health, Ideas, Language, Music, SEO, Sports, Study, Translation, Travel, and Writing, with each prompt accompanied by a corresponding input-output pair.
+These categories are selected based on popularity to ensure practical relevance.
+The dataset is sourced from open-source platforms~\cite{awesome_chatgpt_prompts, Prompt_Coder}.

-During the evaluation tasks, we focused on assessing the effectiveness of attacks in two real-world scenarios: non-interactive and interactive prompt services.
+During the evaluation tasks, we focus on assessing the effectiveness of attacks in two mainstream real-world prompt services: prompt marketplaces and LLM application stores.

-\paragraphbe{Non-interactive} For non-interactive prompt services, we conducted attack tests against prompt marketplaces.
-From the $18$ categories developed during the prompt mutation phase, we selected $360$ target prompts currently for sale from two marketplaces, PromptBase~\cite{PromptBase} and Prompti AI~\cite{Prompti}, to evaluate attack efficacy.
-Each category included $10$ prompts based on GPT-3.5 and $10$ on GPT-4, with each prompt showcasing an example of an input-output pair as previously discussed in Section~\ref{sec:threat_model}.
+\paragraphbe{Prompt Marketplaces} From PromptBase~\cite{PromptBase}, a leading prompt marketplace hosting over $130,000$ prompts, we randomly purchase $360$ prompts currently for sale to evaluate attack efficacy.
+We select these prompts from the $18$ popular categories as mentioned above.
+Each category includes $10$ prompts based on GPT-3.5 and $10$ on GPT-4, with each prompt showcasing one input-output pair example.

-\paragraphbe{Interactive} For interactive prompt services, we conducted attack tests on commercial LLM applications.
-Specifically, we tested $50$ popular GPTs based on ChatGPT from OpenAI's GPT Store~\cite{GPTStore}.
-We selected these GPTs because they claimed to include protective instructions designed to prevent prompt stealing by malicious adversaries.
+\paragraphbe{LLM Application Stores} We conduct attack tests on $100$ popular GPTs from OpenAI's GPT Store~\cite{GPTStore}, chosen to align with our threat model, as they claim to include protective instructions against prompt leakage.
+To construct the input-output data, we pose questions to the GPTs likely to demonstrate their capabilities as input data.
+The resulting input-output pairs are collected through these interactions.